 There is a lot of discussion now in the UK regarding the drug class of Cannabis, or weed, as it is often called.
 Is it a Class B drug?
 Or is it a Class C drug?
 Furthermore, is weed legal in the UK for personal use?
 And how much Cannabis can I hold as an individual?
 Certainly the questions are varied and plenty.
 So lets clear this all up …

-What are Class A, B and C Drugs?
+What Are Class A, B and C Drugs?

 In the UK drugs are classified by law as being A, B or C class drugs, due to the perceived risks in using them.
 To that end, the class A category contains the hardest drugs such as Cocaine, Heroin and Magic Mushrooms.

-Cannabis is a Class B drug
+Cannabis Is a Class B Drug

 At the present time, Cannabis is a Class B drug as determined by the Misuse of Drugs Act 1971.
 For many years Cannabis was only a Class C drug but it’s status was changed by the government in 2008 to that of a Class B drug.
 Why the change?
 Well, in 2008, officials were concerned about the effects on mental health of smoking super-strength skunk cannabis.
 The move was required because of the need to “protect the public” said officials at the time.